 There is still more work to be done in the lab, but if testing is successful, the team hopes to continue the development of this pill through human trials.

-Head over to SlashGear to learn more.
+Read the full article on SlashGear to learn more.

 During the week we scour the news for the hottest stories on innovation.
 Our feature, Friday Think, highlights one we’ve found particularly fascinating.